Naomi Jackson: Reception

 Naomi Jackson's debut novel, The Star Side of Bird Hill, was met immediately with high praise.
 Highly recommended by Gawker and The Huffington Post, NPR's book review "A Lyrical Coming Of Age Tale In 'Bird Hill was more critical.
 In this piece critic Michael Schaub call "[Star Side of Bird Hill] excellent for a debut novel, though it's not entirely without its flaws."
 He criticizes it for its treatment of supporting characters and a plot which, he writes, "seems to get away from her towards the end."
 However, these flaws, "are hardly mortal sins, especially for a first-time novelist."
 Throughout his review, he praises the writing of the character, Phaedra, which he says makes the book worth reading.

 Isabella Biedenharn with Entertainment Weekly gave it a more positive review, calling it, "so poetic in its descriptions and so alive with lovable, frustrating, painfully real characters, that your emotional response to it becomes almost physical."
-She goes on to praise Naomi Jackson's treatment of Dionne, Hyacinthe, and Errol, as well as Phaedra.
+She goes on to praise Jackson's treatment of Dionne, Hyacinthe, and Errol, as well as Phaedra.